-The reader may check or learn the answer to any Guided Practice problem by reviewing the full solution in a footnote.
+The reader may check or learn the answer to any Guided Practice problem by reviewing the full solution in a footnote.7 Go to the preceding footnote link for the Guided Practice solution.
+GUIDED PRACTICE 0.2 HAS ENDED.

 Exercises are also provided at the end of each section and each chapter for practice or homework assignments.
 Solutions for odd-numbered exercises are given in Appendix A.